top of page

 Sharnel Vale "Yaagál", MS

-PhD Clinical-Community Psychology; Intenship
+PhD Clinical-Community Psychology; Internship

 Sharnel Vale-Jones, Yaagál, is Lingít (Alaska Native) from Yakutat, belonging to Kwaashk’IKwáan (Raven, Humpy Salmon) and Dis hítdaxáyáxat (Moon house).
 She is also the daughter of Teikweidí (Eagle, Brown Bear) and granddaughter of the Kaagwaantaan (Eagle, Beaver).
 She holds an M.S. in Clinical Psychology and recently completed the fourth year of her Clinical-Community Psychology Ph.D. program.
 Sharnel has dedicated nine years of her career to serving Alaska Native people in various capacities at the Alaska Native Tribal Health Consortium, including networking, improvement science, rural energy efficiency, and tobacco prevention.
 Since Fall 2020, she has provided community mental health services to adults, children, and families through telehealth and in-person sessions.